lehner-lab/Biophysical_Ambiguity/README.md

 # Biochemical_Ambiguity
-# The R scripts here are used to generated the modelling data and making figures for the manuscript:
+# The R scripts here are used to generate the modelling data and figures for the manuscript:
 "Biochemical ambiguities prevent accurate genetic prediction"
-RData generated from the scripts are not included here.
+RData generated from the scripts are not included.
 Here is the description for each function:

 1) Forward_function_param_to_Output.R